1. How long have you been in business?

 That’s correct.
 They diluted the ranks of honest, knowledgeable LTE’s who had sat for a lengthy, comprehensive exam and jumped all the hurdles to licensure, with many “experts” who may only have a rudimentary knowledge of pruning, safety and business issues.
 Imagine any other trade being gifted licenses--your electrician, plumber, etc.-very disturbing-especially in a high risk, highly skilled business, where mistakes can be irreversible and even tragic.

 17. Whew!
 I never would have known!
 I don’t want to spend my hard earned money with someone who was simply given a license as a gift; I want to be sure that whoever I hire received their license by proving competency-how can I tell the difference?

 Good question.
 Many licensees who were gifted their licenses share many traits with those who are unlicensed (that’s not surprising when you think about it).
 The DNR has some advice and pointers on how to spot shady firms-they tend to advertise topping, an unacceptable practice for example.
 If you call the Maryland Forest Service Division at 1-877-620-8DNR they may tell you if someone was given or worked for their license.
 To read more just click here.
 We may also be able to help, and will always give you honest feedback, so you can make an informed decision.

 18. So what does the Maryland Tree Expert License really mean?

 Firms who prune or remove trees in Maryland (there are some size conditions and exceptions) must be licensed.
 Also DNR, the licensing agency requires proof of liability insurance for each licensee.
-The license is renewed annually, but no continuing education is required to keep it.
+The license is renewed every two years, but no continuing education is required to keep it.
 So the license serves a regulatory function, but is no guarantee of arboricultural competency, but certainly it can be a gage, especially for those who actually sat for the exam.

 19. How long has the owner of Takoma Tree Experts, LLC. been a LTE?